kevonc/kevoncheung.com/content/articles/20210114-the-mom-test.md

 <img src="/images/blog/the-mom-test-1.jpeg" alt="Image 1 from the-mom-test" class="cover-image" />

-If you've read my other post about validating your startup idea, you'd know that my startup, Toasty, went through a critical pivot after failing the 1st idea.
+If you've read my other post about <a href="/validate-startup-ideas">validating your startup idea</a>, you'd know that my startup, Toasty, went through a critical pivot after failing the 1st idea.

 When we made such a pivot, I decided we had to do something drastically different, which was to pay more attention to user research and interviews.

-Instead of jumping into product development, I stopped what everyone was working on for 2 days, and asked my entire team to read a customer interview book called the Mom Test by Rob Fitzpatrick.
+Instead of jumping into product development, I stopped what everyone was working on for 2 days, and asked my entire team to read a customer interview book called <a href="https://amzn.to/2JZ9AUT">the Mom Test</a> by Rob Fitzpatrick.

 I also asked my team to come together and form a discussion to each share our learnings.